lkwagner/autogenv2/README.md

 # Examples

 `make_X_plan.py` will make a sample plan using X to generate the trial wave function, and `run_plan.py` will run plan.pickle and report on the results.

-# To Do/ideas

-To Do:
- * Bundling.
- * PySCF periodic boundary conditions.
- * Model fitting